besthor/alx-system_engineering-devops/0x09-web_infrastructure_design/2-secured_and_monitored_web_infrastructure.md

 <br/> HTTPS is setup so that if someone intercepts the ttraffic, it cannot be read.
 <br/> Mointoring can be used to check if somthing is broken or slow.
 <br/> The monitoring setup is composed of a client collecting and sending data and sending it to the monitoring syatem.
-<br/> Configure monitoring to:
-- collect web server data
-- have an alert triggered if **QPS** is getting out of control
+<br/> Configure monitoring to:collect web server data and have an alert triggered if **QPS** is getting out of control.

 <br/> Terminating **SSL** at the laod balancer level is an issue because the traffic between the load balancer and the web servers is unencrypted.
 <br/> Having only one **MySQL** server capable of accepting writes is an issue  because if the master goes down, the application cannot write to the database anymore.
 <br/> Having servers with all the smae componets (database, web server and application server) might be a problem because their consumption will not grow the same way between each of them (we might want to have more database servers than application servers for instance).